 An allergy is a reaction by your immune system to something in your environment, such as pollen, mold, dust, or foods.
 Some people have mild symptoms, but when allergy symptoms become severe they can have a negative effect on everyday life for the sufferer.

 Everyone in Michigan is familiar with spring allergies when many people suffer from common allergy symptoms as sneezing and runny nose.
 Winter allergies, however, can frustrate people who are not sure what is causing the symptoms.

 Indoor Allergies In Winter

-With many of us holed up inside during the winter, and even more in recent years due to the pandemic, we are exposed to a lot of indoor allergens.
+With many of us holed up inside during the winter, we are exposed to a lot of indoor allergens.
 If our immune system overreacts to these indoor substances, we can have many of the same symptoms that occur during spring, summer, and fall.